 Adding your contest to WordPress requires copying and pasting an embed code which can be scary for complete beginners.
-And unfortunately, it doesn’t include a plugin to make the process easier.
+Unfortunately, it doesn’t include a plugin to make the process easier.

 You can, however, link to your giveaway using the URL provided.

-Running a giveaway with Gleam requires you to sign up for a free account.
+You can sign up for a free account to start running Gleam app giveaways.
 Then you can visit the Gleam dashboard to start creating your contest.

-The admin area is pretty cluttered, which can make finding the settings you need tricky.
-And with so many different features displayed it’s confusing if you’re new to using the app.
+The admin area is pretty cluttered, making finding the settings you need tricky.
+With so many different features displayed, it isn’t obvious if you’re new to using the app.

-Many of the options displayed in the dashboard can only be accessed by upgrading to one of their paid plans.
+Typically, you can only access many options displayed in the Gleam giveaway dashboard by upgrading to one of their paid plans.
 So filtering what you can and can’t use is a challenge.